Department of Kinesiology

 Island Hall 357

-After retiring from the public school system in Louisiana and beginning his career as a collegiate/university professor (1988) Dr. Bonnette spent his summers directing sports camps for children and continues in that vein at TAMUCC as the project administrator for the National Youth Sports Program (NYSP).
-NYSP has been hosted on the TAMUCC campus for the past ten years and is a summer sports program for financially disadvantaged boys and girls.
+After retiring from the public school system in Louisiana and beginning his career as a collegiate/university professor (1988) Dr. Bonnette spent his summers directing sports camps for children and continues in that vein at TAMUCC as the project administrator for the Summer Sports and Wellness Program (SSWP).
+SSWP has been hosted on the TAMUCC campus since 1998 and is a summer sports program for financially disadvantaged boys and girls.

-Dr. Bonnette's research interest is in the area of sports performance.
-He and several of his kinesiology colleagues have created a research consortium for collaborative investigative efforts.
-Current and past research projects include investigating the relationship between visual skills and batting performance of professional baseball players (Cincinnati Reds & Milwaukee Brewers); visual skills and batting performance of NCAA Division I baseball players (University of Tennessee and TAMUCC).
-Other lines of research include obesity and health-related issues of Hispanic youth, physiological attributes of professional, collegiate, high school and adolescent baseball players and performance attributes of elite volleyball players.
+The major area of emphasis of Dr. Bonnette's research interest is in the area of sports performance.
+Current and past research projects include investigating the relationship between visual skills, grip strength and torso power in relation to tennis performance of Division I tennis athletes; visual skills and batting performance of professional baseball players (Cincinnati Reds); and visual skills and batting performance of NCAA Division I baseball players (TAMUCC).
+Other lines of research include retention of collegiate freshmen at TAMUCC, and physiological attributes of high school and adolescent quarterbacks.